-What behaviours could lead to a written warning outside of a lesson?
+What behaviours will lead to a written warning outside of a lesson?
 Examples include:

-- Dropping of litter - Lateness and/or time wasting on way to lessons - Moving inappropriately around the site - Mobile device/earphones not in bag and/or switched off, followed by confiscation until the end of the day
+- Dropping of litter

+- Lateness and/or time wasting on way to lessons

+- Moving inappropriately around the site

+- Mobile device/earphones not in bag and/or switched off, followed by confiscation until the end of the day

-- Not in school uniform or not wearing it correctly (no jumper between lessons, shirt not tucked in, no tie etc.)
+- Not in school uniform or wearing it correctly (no jumper between lessons, shirt not tucked in, no tie etc.)

 - Being in an out of bounds area

 - Failure to follow instructions

 - Out of lesson without a teacher pass

 - Chewing gum

-What behaviours could lead to a lunchtime detention?
+What behaviours will lead to a lunchtime detention?
 Examples include:

-- 5 written warnings in a week

-- Removing another pupil's tie

-- Lateness to lesson by over 10 mins

-- Failing to have a school planner on two occasions in a half term

-- Vandalised planner e.g. crossing out a written warning, tearing a page out or trying to run two planners

-- Deliberate unwanted physical contact

-- Inappropriate behaviour in the toilet areas
+- 5 written warnings in a week - Late on the gate or late twice or more during the same day - Two mobile phone codes in one week - Removing another student's tie - Failing to have a school planner on two occasions in a half term - Vandalised planner e.g. crossing out a written warning, tearing a page out or trying to run two planners - Deliberate unwanted physical contact - Inappropriate behaviour in the toilet areas

-What behaviours could lead to an afterschool detention?
+What behaviours will lead to an afterschool detention?
 Examples include:

 - Failing to have a school planner on three occasions in a half term

 - Failing to attend a lunchtime detention

-- In a toilet cubicle with another pupil
+- In a toilet cubicle with another student

 - A repeat of having phone or headphones out

-- Significant Lateness

 - Truancy

-What behaviours could lead to a one-day isolation?
+What behaviours will lead to a one-day isolation?
 Examples include:

-- Defiance - Failure to comply with a request to hand pupil planner or mobile phone to a member of staff - Persistent disruption leading to 8 written warnings for behaviour in a week - Failing to have a school planner on four occasions in a half term - Failing to attend an after-school detention - Forgetting pupil planner for fourth time in a half term - Persistent Truancy - Walking out of a lesson without permission - Banned item brought into school (dependent upon banned item) - Intimidation - Vandalism of pupil/school property - Possession of smoking or vaping materials - Smoking/vaping - First offence of bullying/abuse of other pupils
+- Defiance

+- Persistent disruption leading to 8 written warnings for behaviour in a week

+- Failing to have a school planner on four occasions in a half term

+- Failing to attend an after-school detention

+- Forgetting student planner for fourth time in a half term

+- Failure to comply with a request to hand student planner or mobile phone to a member of staff

+- Failure to follow school uniform policy

+- Persistent Truancy

+- Walking out of a lesson without permission

+- Banned item brought into school (dependent upon banned item)

+- Intimidation

+- Vandalism of student/school property

+- Possession of smoking or vaping materials

+- Smoking/vaping

+- First offence of bullying/abuse of other students

-What behaviours could lead to suspension (internal or external) or permanent exclusion?
+What behaviours will lead to suspension (internal or external) or permanent exclusion?
 Examples include:

-- Deliberate unsafe behaviour which potentially causes risks to others - Fighting - Walking out of the isolation area - Persistent bullying/abuse/intimidation of other pupils - Unauthorised filming, photographing or recording in school - Actions which put the pupil, or others, in danger - Verbal abuse or threatening behaviour against pupils or staff - Racial, homophobic, sexual or other discriminatory abuse, harassment or aggression

-- Sexual assault or misconduct

-- Physical abuse of/assault against staff or pupils

-- Malicious allegations against staff

-- Indecent behaviour

-- Damage to property

-- Possession and/or misuse of illegal drugs, alcohol and/or other substances (e.g. legal high)
+- Deliberate unsafe behaviour which potentially causes risks to others - Fighting - Persistent bullying/abuse/intimidation of other pupils - Unauthorised filming, photographing or recording in school - Actions which put the pupil, or others, in danger - Verbal abuse or threatening behaviour against pupils or staff - Racial, homophobic, sexual or other discriminatory abuse, harassment or aggression - Sexual assault or misconduct - Physical abuse of/assault against staff or pupils - Malicious allegations against staff - Indecent behaviour - Damage to property - Possession and/or misuse of illegal drugs, alcohol and/or other substances (e.g. legal high) - Theft

-- Theft

-- Serious actual or threatened violence against pupil or staff

-- Carrying an offensive weapon

-- Arson

-- Unacceptable behaviour which has previously been reported and for which school sanctions and other interventions have not been successful in modifying the pupil's behaviour

-- Defiance and /or persistent refusal to accept school sanctions.
+- Serious actual or threatened violence against pupil or staff - Carrying an offensive weapon - Arson - Unacceptable behaviour which has previously been reported and for which school sanctions and other interventions have not been successful in modifying the pupil's behaviour - Defiance and /or persistent refusal to accept school sanctions.